Hungryfoxz/Django_poll/README.md

 $ http://127.0.0.1:8000
  ```

-And you are good to go.
+Just one command and you are good to go, no need for any extra dependencies.